nitinkoberoii/Weather-App-UI/README.md

 YouTube Channel Link: https://www.youtube.com/@RivaanRanawat

 This weather app uses the OpenWeather API to fetch some real time data.
+Create a 'secrets.dart' fie with the following code: const openWeatherAPIKey = '';
-The API key is included in the "secrets" file.
-There you have to replace it with your own API key.
+The API key is to be included inside "".